jamiepratt/hyperlith/README.md

 #### CQRS

 - Actions modify the database and return a 204 or a 200 if they `merge-signals`.
-- Render functions re-render when the database changes and send an update down the `/updates` SSE connection.
+- Render functions re-render when the database changes and send an update down the updates SSE connection.

 #### Work sharing (caching)